1.35.6 Property and Equipment Accounting

 1. The disposal process removes property and equipment due to obsolescence, loss, theft, damage or erroneous records.

-2. UNS and CI send disposal information from KISAM and CIMIS to the Financial Reporting office.
-The Financial Reporting office analyzes the information and compares it to what is recorded in AAM.
+2. UNS and CI send disposal information from KISAM and CIMIS to the Financial Reporting and Analysis office.
+The Financial Reporting and Analysis office analyzes the information and compares it to what is recorded in AAM.
 Additional analysis is performed at year-end for assets older than 10 years.
 Adjustments are recorded in IFS for asset balances that are greater than those in KISAM or CIMIS.